 “We surveil for large transactions and atypical patterns, and our financial advisors will usually notice if a client is taking out large sums or wiring money to third parties.
 We can then call the client and talk to them about it,” Ambrose says.
 “We make every effort to help our client realize when they are being scammed, and encourage them to take steps to report it and further protect themselves.”

-In working with fraud victims, whether male or female, Ambrose has learned most are afraid and embarrassed to tell their friends and families.
-If someone you love falls victim to financial fraud, your response can have a lasting impact on their mental health and well-being.
-Rather than shaming or blaming the victim, or sharing the details of the fraud with others without their permission, Ambrose recommends responding with:
+In working with people who have been impacted by financial fraud, Ambrose has learned most are afraid and embarrassed to tell their friends and families.
+If someone you love has been financially exploited, your response can have a lasting impact on their mental health and well-being.
+Rather than shaming or blaming them, or sharing the details of the fraud with others without their permission, Ambrose recommends responding with:

 Empathy.
-Focus your concern on the victim's well-being, not the money.
-Scams can leave a victim feeling powerless, hopeless and ashamed; it can be emotionally devastating.
+Focus your concern on their well-being and not on the money involved in the fraud.
+Scams can leave someone feeling powerless, hopeless and ashamed; it can be emotionally devastating.

 Curiosity.
-Ask how the fraud started and about any early warning signs the victim may have seen or ignored.
-Helping the victim identify those signs can help stop them from talking to the scammer and avoid future scams.
+Ask how the fraud started and about any early warning signs your loved one may have seen or ignored.
+Helping identify those signs can help stop them from talking to the scammer and avoid future scams.

 Support.
-Keep trying if your loved one doesn't confide in you initially.
+Keep trying if your loved one doesn’t confide in you initially.
 Try again another day, in another setting or with a different person.
-Rather than threatening to take away the victim's independence, offer partnership and oversight.
+Rather than threatening to take away their independence, offer partnership and oversight.